On the correspondence principle for the Klein-Gordon and Dirac Equations: Introduction

 \section{Introduction}

-The classical limit of quantum mechanics is a fundamental problem.
-There are different methodologies that have been proposed to derive classical observables from quantum observables involving constraints.
-The limit of quantum mechanics as the Planck constant approaches zero, $\hbar \to 0$, is one of the first methods that explore the classical limit of quantum physics \cite{Bernal}.
-However, the limit $\hbar \to 0$ is misleading since Planck's constant in a nonzero universal constant, and thus, this limit should be understood when $\hbar$ is negligible with respect to the other physical parameters, like when the Raileigh-Jean's law is obtained from the Planck's Law.
-A second link between quantum and classical mechanics is the Ehrenferest's theorem, which states that the quantum mechanical expectation values of the position and momentum operators satisfy the classical equations of motion \cite{PhysRevA.66.062103, PhysRevA.70.032111}.
-However, the applicability of this theorem is neither necessary nor sufficient, since the classical limit of a quantum system is an ensemble of classical orbits, where its mean position $\expval{x}$ does not necessarily follow from the corresponding classical orbit \cite{PhysRevA.50.2854}.
-Moreover, this implies that when Ehrenfest's theorem is not applicable, a quantum system may have a classic behavior.
+The recovery of classical physics from quantum observables has been one of the topics at the front of quantum foundations since its early formulation.
+In light of recent developments in \cite{Bernal, Martin, Martin2, Canas:2022qzs} for addressing this old problem from the local spatial, and temporal averaging (LSA and LTA respectively) procedure, our work is devoted towards calculating quantum and relativistic corrections of classical probability distributions for single particle states in terms of expansion parameters, including the Planck constant $\hbar$ and the speed of light $c$.

-Another example is Wigner's distribution function, which presents congruent results when studying the quantum corrections of classical statistical mechanics \cite{PhysRevA.78.022109, PhysRevA.73.012104}.
-Nevertheless, the Wigner's function needs restrictions in order to be interpreted as a probability distribution \cite{Bernal}.
-On the other hand, Bohm's potential formulation of quantum mechanics states that the Hamilton-Jacobi equation can be recovered from the Schr\"odinger equation, resulting in the WKB method (semiclassical regime), which presents congruent results subject to constraints \cite{PhysRevA.65.032103, PhysRevA.68.022102}.
+Perhaps the most elementary incantation of quantum to classical transition is the Planck limit, taken when $\hbar$ is negligible respect to a relevant action, which can be an useful approach to recover effective actions at leading order.
+A second well-established relation with the classical limit appears in the Ehrenfest theorem, which states that the quantum mechanical expectation values of the position and momentum operators satisfy the classical equations of motion \cite{PhysRevA.66.062103, PhysRevA.70.032111}.
+However, the Ehrenfest theorem is neither necessary nor sufficient for a quantum system to have a {classical behavior}, since the classical limit of a quantum system is an ensemble of classical orbits where its mean position does not necessarily follow from the corresponding classical orbit \cite{PhysRevA.50.2854}.
+These ideas have been explored in the perspective of damped driven oscillatory systems in \cite{Choi}.
+Another example is Wigner's distribution function, which is an analogue of a classical probability density (PD) function over phase space that allows to study the quantum corrections of classical statistical mechanics \cite{PhysRevA.78.022109, PhysRevA.73.012104}, although it requires certain restrictions to be interpreted as a probability distribution.
+Lastly, a proposal with a similar vision to ours \cite{Doncheski, Berberan} compares classical and quantum single particle probability densities, although they do not establish a correspondence between such distributions.